J-Sanderson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 10: June 22, 2017

+**Today's Progress**: Continuing the Simon game, roughed out a flowchart for the basic game logic.
+Next I want to focus on making the divs (they might not stay divs, it depends on how I lay the game out, but I'm using them right now for simplicity's sake) light up one by one.
+Managed to use setInterval to make one div light up and turn off, now to get a sequence going without them all going off at once.
+Doing some more reading on setInterval.

+My pomodoro clock (see below) would decrement the time remaining, convert that to a m:s display to put on the page, and complete when the timer ran out.
+Can I modify that for this game (switch light x on/off when time y reached) or would that be overly complicated overkill?

+**Thoughts:** This was the first time I planned a project using a flowchart.
+Previously I haven't felt the need to, but in this case I felt I needed a map.
+It was very helpful seeing it laid out before me.
+Will definitely use this method again in the future.
+(Not sure why I never felt the need before, I worked a lot with flowcharts in a previous job.)

+With the lights, the most frustrating part is getting the program to 'pause' and light things up in sequence.
+I'm not sure I fully understand setTimeout, though I use it as a seconds counter in a previous project: [FCC Pomodoro Clock](https://codepen.io/jsanderson/pen/qNoXZJ).
+This time it's a it more difficult.
+Don't want to do what I did before and stop for ages because I'm discouraged, though...
+It's okay.
+I'm in that early stage where everything is a mess, I've made it through before, I'll make it through here.

+**Link to work:** None today.

 ### Day 9: June 21, 2017

 **Today's Progress**: Onto the Simon webapp, the last front end development challenge on FCC.
 Had to research the game some.
 Set up a test page - nothing fancy, just some clickable coloured divs to try the game logic out on.
 I think I'm going to try putting my own twist on the way it looks, but I'm not too concerned about layout at this stage.